Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

-For a moment, I am back home but quicker than a blink of an eye the scene gives way to unfamiliar walls and unusual décor.
-The style of furniture is nothing like what I’ve seen in the past or even the present, though to be fair I am not and have never been the bastion of modern fashion.
+For a moment, I had returned home.
+However, quicker than a blink of an eye, the scene gave way to unfamiliar walls and unusual décor.
+The style of furniture was nothing like what I’ve seen in the past or even the present, though to be fair I am not and have never been the bastion of modern fashion.

-His garb had an elaborate design on the back that depicted a gold serpent swallowing a back and mottled brown abomination.
-He carried a large wooden cane with a golden serpent inscribed on its side.
+His garb had an elaborate design.
+The back of his robe depicted an image of a gold serpent swallowing a back and mottled brown abomination.
+With both of his hands, he gripped a large wooden cane with a golden serpent inscribed on its side.

 Most strikingly, though it took me a minute to grow aware of this fact as my attention was almost fully on the creature, the man had features incredibly similar to mine.
-He was a bit darker in complexion and much older but otherwise was what I imagine I would have looked like had I been able to grow old.
+He was a bit darker in complexion and much older.
+Otherwise, he was what I imagine I would have looked like had I been able to grow old.

 To my absolute dismay, I noticed something.

 The ritual was almost identical.
-The words he spoke were almost the same.
+The spoken words were almost the same.

-When the ritual reached its apex, and the men and women joined him in the final movements that resulted in their hands and arms raised above their hands as they shouted a cacophony of words that echoed throughout the land and forced flames into the air, that is when it happened.
+When the ritual reached its apex, the men and women joined him in the final motions that resulted in their hands and arms being raised above their hands.
+They then shouted a cacophony of words that echoed throughout the land and forced flames into the air.
+That is when it happened.

 The last parts of the incantation were spoken incorrectly.
 The old man made a mistake.

-All the men and women attempted to flee.
+Everyone, all the men and women involved, attempted to flee.
 None got very far.

-If I had not by this time understood the ramifications of getting the chant wrong, I quickly learned.
-One-by-one the creature stuck its clawed fingers through the screaming, terrified crowd.
-It lifted the ones that were not immediately bifurcate up to its mouth.
-Its victim shrieked in unholy terror as he or she struggled.
+If by this time I did not understand the ramifications of getting the chant wrong, I quickly learned.
+One by one the creature stuck its clawed fingers into the screaming, terrified crowd.
+It lifted the ones that were not immediately bifurcated toward him.
+Each screeched in an unholy terror as he or she struggled like little ants poked by a thin sharp stick.
 Blood poured from their torsos or their chests, wherever the creature had stuck its dirty, putrid claws.

 I can remember looking into her eyes as I answered.
 There was so much love, so much worry.
 Her usual perkiness was supplanted with distress.
 I loved her as much then as I do now.
 If only I had never seen those terrible visions of the future.
 Now I know what ignorance is bliss truly means.